Proper actions of Grigorchuk groups on a CAT(0) cube complex: Grigorchuk groups and group action

 \begin{defn} Let $\omega = \omega_1\omega_2\ldots$ be an infinite sequence in $\{0,1,2\}^\infty$.
 Denote by $\sigma$ the shift on the space $\{0,1,2\}^\infty$.
 The group $\Gom$ is the subgroup of the automorphisms group of $\Tbin$ generated by the automorphisms $a,\bOm,\cOm,\dOm$ where,

 for all binary sequences $x$ and

 \end{defn} The actions of these generators can be represented graphically, see Figure~\ref{F:def_grig_group}.

-Let $v$ be a vertex of the $n$\th{} level of the tree, we can look at the action of an element $g \in \Gom$ on the subtree rooted at $v$.
+Let $v$ be a vertex of the $n$\th{} level of the tree and $g \in \Gom$ an element which fix $v$.
+We can look at the action of $g$ on the subtree rooted at $v$.
 This subtree is isometric to $\Tbin$ and then, we can define a new automorphism, which is an element of $\G_{\sigma^n \omega}$.
 This automorphism is called the \emph{restriction of $g$ on $v$} and is denoted by $g_v$.

 An element $g$ \emph{stabilizes the $n$\th{} level} if $g(v) = v$ for every $v$ on the $n$\th{} level.
 The subgroup of all such elements in $\Gom$ is $\stabOm(n)$, the \emph{stabilizer of the $n$\th{} level}.
 For an element $g$ in $\stabOm(1)$, we denote by $(g_0,g_1)$ the two restrictions of $g$ on the two subtrees rooted at the first level.
 If $g$ does not stabilize the first level, we can still write it as $a(g_0,g_1)$.
 We refer the reader to the section VII of \cite{DelaHarpe2000} and \cite{Grigorchuk2006} for a detailed general exposition of these concepts.